danostech/symfony-quickstart/README.md

  >
 ```

-#### Environment Variables
+### Environment Variables
 Any environment variables created in `.env` will be available in your Symfony application.

 [^1]: Modifying these values is completely optional.
 _**However**_, creating multiple networks from this template on the same host machine will require you to change ports and container names.
 [^2]: If for some reason `./console` is not executable, run `chmod +x ./console` first.
-[^3]: I did not include this in the original `docker-compose.yml` file because I HATE when I'm looking for
+[^3]: I did not include this in the original Dockerfile because I'm not a fan of learning packages/tutorials that don't give you the "bare bones" information and suggest that you use their images instead.
-some guidance on how to setup a Docker network and the advice is to "use this image I built!".
 That being said if you're on a slower computer, use the image I built to speed things up.
 If not, you'll be waiting a while for the PHP extensions to be compiled when you first run `docker-compose up`